 Be nice.
 Or else.

-Founder at Optimage Joined almost 4 years ago
+Founder at Optimage Joined about 4 years ago

 States eliminate repeating work.
 They naturally expand to artboards and allow exportable symbols with per-resolution adjustments.